Lajbert/MonolithEngine/README.md

 # Any chances of 3D support?
 Unlikely.
 This engine was designed specifically for 2D development and making it 3D would be such a big work that I'd rather write a new engine from scratch.
 I am aware 2D and 3D development are similar in many ways, but also different enough that I decide to design my engine specifically for 2D to get the best possible 2D performance and easy, logical use.
-2.5D support may not be completely out of question, but not in the near future.

 # Do you provide support for the engine?
 I can't.
 It's a hobby project currently and I don't have the means to do it.
 If something is seriously broken, or could be done better than I do, please contact me as it's also in my best interest to get it fixed.